Josef Bican: Early career

 In 1925, at the age of twelve, Bican was already playing in the youth set-up of Hertha Vienna, his father's beloved club, and also where his idol, Matthias Sindelar had begun his career.
 At Hertha, he was coached by a former player that had played with his father.
 The Hertha Vienna pitch was only a few steps away from his house.
 Bican was the smallest of the boys there, however, his ability to score goals caught the attention of everyone around.
-One of the club’s officials was so impressed that he told him, “You’ll get a shilling every time you score.”
+One of the club’s officials was so impressed that he told him, "You’ll get a shilling every time you score."
 He scored two in his very first match.
 Thus, football became a vital income to the poor Bican family.

 As his career slowed down at Hertha Vienna, due to him not playing for almost half a year, one of his friends invited him to play for Schustek.
 It was a parquet factory, small but profitable.
 At the age of 15, in the autumn of 1928, Bican made his debut for Schustek.
 Josef scored three goals in a 5–2 friendly victory over Nord Vienna.
 It is said that once his mother, who had come to watch him, was so annoyed about a foul her son received that she ran onto the pitch and beat the opponent with her umbrella.
 In 1931 he would start playing for Farbenlutz and would not even train.

-Near to where Bican lived, Roman Schramseis also resided and after seeing Bican play on several occasions, Roman offered him the chance to train at Rapid Wien.
-“I already told Richard Kuthan about it.”
+Near to where Bican lived, Roman Schramseis resided; after seeing Bican play on several occasions, Roman offered him the chance to train at Rapid Wien, telling him he had "already told Richard Kuthan about it".
 In his first youth game for the club, he scored seven goals, and so he was promoted to the Amateur side, which was typically for 18- and 19-year-olds.
 Bican was invited to watch a training session with the amateur team, but as soon as he and his friend watched the others play they got scared and headed home.
 The next Tuesday, Bican was to play a training game between the junior team and the amateur team.
 He played for the junior team and scored five goals as they won 7–2.
 On the Sunday of the same week, he was again invited to play for the adult team.
 Rapid Wien beat their opponents 4–2 with two goals from Bican.
 After three months, in June 1931, he was promoted to the Reserves.